joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 languages lump bugs and recoverable errors into the same category, and use the same facilities to deal with them.
 A `null` dereference or out-of-bounds array access is treated the same way as a network connectivity problem or parsing error.
 This consistency may seem nice at first glance, but it has deep-rooted issues.
-In particular, it is misleading and frequently leads to unreliable reliable code.
+In particular, it is misleading and frequently leads to unreliable code.

 Our overall solution was to offer a two-pronged error model.
 On one hand, you had fail-fast -- we called it *abandonment* -- for programming bugs.
 And on the other hand, you had statically checked exceptions for recoverable